merlinis12/Downstream-Analysis-of-RNA-Seq-Results/README.md

 ---

-## <span style="color: aqua;">3.
+## <span style="color: aqua;">6.
 Protein-Protein Interaction (PPI) Networks</span>

+## <span style="color: aqua;">6.
+Protein-Protein Interaction (PPI) Networks</span>

-Protein-Protein Interaction (PPI) networks represent the interactions between proteins, providing insights into biological processes and pathways.
-By integrating your list of differentially expressed genes (DEGs) into a PPI network, you can identify functional relationships and discover novel biological insights.
+Protein-Protein Interaction (PPI) networks are powerful tools for understanding how proteins work together within cells.
+By integrating **differentially expressed genes (DEGs)** into these networks, we can uncover functional relationships and gain deeper insights into biological processes and pathways.

+:pinched_fingers: **What is STRING?**

-**STRING (Search Tool for the Retrieval of Interacting Genes/Proteins)**
+**STRING** (Search Tool for the Retrieval of Interacting Genes/Proteins) is a comprehensive database that provides information about both **functional** and **physical protein-protein interactions** across different species.
+It combines various types of evidence, including:

-The STRING database contains all known and predicted protein-protein interactions, including both functional (proteins involved in the same biological processes or pathways) and physical interactions, annotated for different species.
-It also provides clustering and pathway enrichment analysis based on protein-protein interaction data and allow data visualization [107], [121].
-It collects and scores evidence from a variety of sources, including automated text mining of scientific literature, databases of interaction experiments and annotated complexes/pathways, computational predictions of interactions based on co-expression and genomic context, and systematic transfers of evidence of interactions from one organism to another

-#### Steps for Building PPI Networks

-1. **Identify the DEGs**: Start with a list of genes with significant differential expression.
-2. **Obtain interaction data**: Use databases like STRING, BioGRID, or Pathway Commons to get protein interaction information.
-3. **Construct the network**: Use R or external software to build and visualize the network.
+- **Experimental data**: Direct interactions observed in laboratory experiments.
+- **Computational predictions**: Based on genomic context and co-expression.
+- **Text mining**: Analyzing scientific literature to predict interactions.
+- **Pathway annotations**: Interactions tied to specific biological pathways.

+STRING also allows you to perform **clustering** and **pathway enrichment analysis**, and it visualizes your protein interaction data to help identify key biological processes.

-Let's do some PPI analysis on [STRING Database](https://string-db.org/).
+Ready to get started?
+Let’s dive into some hands-on PPI analysis using the [STRING Database](https://string-db.org/).

 ---

-## <span style="color: aqua">4.
+## <span style="color: aqua">7.
 Drug Repurposing<span>
 ### 4.1 Introduction
 Drug repurposing identifies existing drugs that could target pathways or genes of interest.
 RNA-seq data helps uncover potential targets by linking DEGs to known drug-gene interactions.